A very warm welcome to Ebchester Carpet Bowls Club

 As many of our members are getting on a bit – we have several over 80 and the rest of us are not as young as we were – it would be great if some younger residents came along to sample the enjoyment.
 However as you can see age is not an issue here!

 Give it a try – you are sure to enjoy it.
-Just turn up on a Friday afternoon.
+Just turn up on a Tuesday or Friday afternoon.
 You will be made very welcome.

 Please telephone 01207 560 555 if you would like further details